-- Which keywords associate best with your product, service, or company?
+- Which keywords are associated best with your product, service, or company?

 Once defined and crafted, incorporate your messaging into everything you do, from slogans to press releases to marketing materials.

-For example, your messaging might be something like “Delicious snacks with none of the guilt.”
+For example, your message might be something like “Delicious snacks with none of the guilt.”

 4. Create a Roadmap for the Buyer’s Journey

-For your GTM Strategy, you also need to create a roadmap to address each stage of that buyer’s journey for maximum impact.
+For your GTM Strategy, you must create a roadmap to address each stage of that buyer’s journey for maximum impact.